HenriqueRadical/41549_HCI_LogBookTemplate/stage3_low_fidelity/d_stage_3_low-fidelity_prototype_and_evaluation.md

 2) Suggestion: Allow changing the day on the edit page of a scheduled exercise.

 ### Task 3:
+1) Some people did not understand how the rest timer works.
+2)

 ### Task 4: